themotu/sshez/README.md

 This isn't by any means a replacement for ssh.
 It still uses the standard ssh client.
 It simply checks to see if an alias and key exist in your config.
 If it doesn't it creates it and generates you a key and sets up the alias for you.

-The benefit is you have a clean concise way os generating a new key per server.
+The benefit is you have a clean concise way of generating a new key per server.
 I find it's far too easy to just re-use a key and this allows me to have a new key per server with very little effort.

 ## Usage